New course season will start in September!

 The end of a holiday always comes with good intentions and we dream about making them come true.
 Is it your wish to learn Dutch?
 Then stop dreaming and sign up for a Dutch course at Taalthuis!
-The new course season has just started and we offer courses at every level.
+The new course season will start again in September and we offer courses at every level.

-Next to our course locations in Amersfoort, Amsterdam, Den Bosch, Den Haag, Haarlem, Hilversum, Leiden en Utrecht, we also offer in-company courses.
-Do you have multiple employees that want to learn Dutch at the same time?
+Next to our course locations in Amersfoort, Amsterdam, Den Bosch, Haarlem, Hilversum, Leiden en Utrecht, we also offer in-company courses.
+Do you want to learn Dutch together with your colleagues or do you have multiple employees that want to learn Dutch at the same time?
 And do you want to offer them a solid Dutch course?